thiagofigcosta/Samba-4-AD-DC-on-CentOS-Server-from-scratch/README.md

 # How to install Samba 4 AD DC on CentOS 8 and connect Windows and Linux clients #

-How to install AD in CentOS server and connect Windows and Linux machines as clients
+How to install Active Directory on CentOS 8 Server and connect Windows and Linux machines as clients We also are going to show how to install and setup DNS, DHCP and NTP (required for AD)

 ## Requirements ##